-Tech Tip: If you are having trouble deciding which is the right driver, try the Driver Update Utility for Gemini Vibration Gamepad.
+Tech Tip: If you are having trouble deciding which is the right driver, try the Interact Driver Update Utility.
 It is a software utility which automatically finds and downloads the right driver.

 To find the newest driver, you may need to visit the Interact website.
 Most major device manufacturers update their drivers regularly.

 Once you have downloaded your new driver, you'll need to install it.
 In Windows, use a built-in utility called Device Manager, which allows you to see all of the devices recognized by your system, and the drivers associated with them.

 In Windows 11, Windows 10 & Windows 8.1, right-click the Start menu and select Device Manager